 - promoting the rights of people receiving mental health services; and

-- providing advice to the Minister of Mental Health and the Secretary of the DHHS about the provision of such mental health services.
+- providing advice to the Minister of Mental Health and the Secretary of the Victorian Government Department of Health (‘Department of Health (Vic)’) about the provision of such mental health services.

 The Chief Psychiatrist has a range of functions under section 121 of the MHA 2014, including developing and publishing standards, guidelines and practice directions for the provision of mental health services and assisting MHSPs to comply with these; monitoring mental health services to improve quality and safety; and analysing data and publishing information about mental health services and treatment, including in the annual report.
-Although it does not have a complaints function, the Chief Psychiatrist can, under section 122 of the MHA 2014, conduct an investigation of a mental health Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. where the health, safety or wellbeing of a person is or was endangered.
+Although it does not have a complaints function, the Chief Psychiatrist can, under section 122 of the MHA 2014, conduct an investigation of a mental health service where the health, safety or wellbeing of a person is or was endangered.
 It can also give directions to MHSPs in some cases.

-The Chief Psychiatrist has a range of powers to enable them to perform these functions, including powers to: enter MHSP premises (s 123(1) MHA 2014); examine or inspect anything and take copies of documents (s 123(2)); and direct that Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. be produced or questions answered (s 124).
-Staff at the MHSP must also provide the Chief Psychiatrist or any authorised officer acting under their A legally proper instruction by one person (or body) to another, so that the person is bound to take action, or make a decision, as instructed.
-Compare dictation. with reasonable assistance they require (s 125).
+The Chief Psychiatrist has a range of powers to enable them to perform these functions, including powers to: enter MHSP premises (s 123(1) MHA 2014); examine or inspect anything and take copies of documents (s 123(2)); and direct that evidence be produced or questions answered (s 124).
+Staff at the MHSP must also provide the Chief Psychiatrist or any authorised officer acting under their direction with reasonable assistance they require (s 125).

 The MHA 2014 also requires MHSPs to report to the Chief Psychiatrist the use of restrictive interventions on mental health wards, performance of ECT and neurosurgery, and reportable deaths.